 Lindner, I., Schain, C., Kopietz, R. & Echterhoff, G. (2012).
 When do we confuse self and other in action memory?
 Reduced false memories of self-performance after observing actions by an out-group versus in-group actor.
 Frontiers in Psychology, 3, 467.

-A complete CV of Cécile Schain you find here.
+A detailed CV for Cécile Schain can be found here.